NVlabs/FPSci/docs/general_config.md

 The user can specify one or more questions using the `questions` array, as demonstrated below.

+Note that when using `randomOrder` the options key bindings specified in `optionKeys` remains static (i.e. while ordering of presented options will change the keypress used to enter any given option will remain constant between the `options` and `optionKeys` array).

 ```
 "questions" : [
     {